-TEL AVIV, ISRAEL, December 2021.
-DeepOptics will launch 32ºN (pronounced 32 North) adaptive Sunglasses during 2022.
+Tel Aviv, Israel—DeepOptics, the inventor and pioneer of a novel adaptive lens technology, unveils its new product, 32°N (pronounced 32 North), the first and only adaptive focus sunglasses.
 Using patented dynamic Liquid Crystal lenses, the glasses switch from sunglasses to reading glasses with a single swipe.
 Users can add their own reading prescription using the 32ºN app, making the glasses 100% personalizable.

 32ºN is the first and only adaptive focus sunglasses.
 32°N Sunglasses enable a few different reading prescriptions with a single pair of glasses, allowing the users to seamlessly switch between “reading mode” for near vision and “scenic mode” for far distances.
 32°N Sunglasses addresses the needs of people suffering from presbyopia, an age-related, irreversible gradual loss of the eye's ability to focus on nearby objects, usually occurring after the age of 45.